PERSONAL R&D · APR 2026 — PRESENT

 AIKO — Personal OS Agent

-Aiko is the agent layer I am building over my own machine: a local daemon, mobile app, Telegram bridge, tool runtime, and memory system wired into one loop.
-It gives me one interface for files, shell, Git, Docker, calendar, web, voice, image generation, and long-running build work.
+Aiko is the agent layer I am building over my own machine: a local daemon, mobile app, Telegram bridge, embodied desktop stage, tool runtime, and memory system wired into one loop.
+It gives me one interface for files, shell, Git, Docker, calendar, web, voice, reading, image generation, and long-running build work.

 System shape Daemon, memory, tool runtime, phone surface, Telegram bridge, and factory orchestration are one loop.
-The mothership layer is the Skill Graph below: the part that turns scattered builds into callable capability.
+The mothership layer is the Skill Graph below: the part that turns scattered builds into callable capability, regardless of which model is active.

 Aiko — character portrait